ZetaStormy/lithium/README.md

 - It is open source, you can use this code wherever you want!

 ## To-Do
-- Do everything that the TODO comments say.
-- Code optimization for better performance.
 - Add more commands and economy system.
 - Add translations using a language system.
 - Introduce rank of the leaderboard command in the rank command.